technical-ko/Writeups/corCTF-2021/web-devme/README.md

 ![Intro](/corCTF-2021/web-devme/screenshots/siteintro.PNG)

 The two buttons that are immediately present did not appear to do anything useful, as the "Buy for $20" button simply redirected us to the same page, and the "Learn more" button simply scrolled the page down.
-Upon scrolling downward, however, I found a field for user input that required further investigation:
+Upon scrolling downward, however, I found a field for user input that required further investigation.
+It seemed very likely that for this task we would need to determine what was being used to store this user input and to find the flag by finding a vulnerability and exploiting it.

 ![User Input](/corCTF-2021/web-devme/screenshots/userinput.PNG)